leocxy/vue-cli-express/README.md

 # Shopify public app scaffold

 This Project include two apps.
 Frontend is vue + webpack dev server.
 Then backend is express.
+Using NeDB as NOSQL.

 - Frontend Root folder is ./src
 - Frontend Template folder is ./public
 - Backend Root folder is ./srv
+- Config File .env

 ## Project setup
 ```